dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 information and forms beliefs from the top down -- in addition to the are bottom up effects resulting in a sense of intuition.

-- TODO: this process of classifying, organizating and arranging experiences, which develops one's intuition ... is similar to the process by which personal norms and perceived social norms form.
-  - when someone's experience is skewed typologically in some extreme ways, then their intuition and apprehension of norms may become dysfunctional. this tends to create abnormal psychology and can be provoked intentionally, but almost certainly requires social isolation.
+This process of classifying, organizating and arranging experiences, which develops one's intuition is similar to the process whereby personal norms and perceived social norms precipitate.
+When someone's experience is skewed typologically in some extreme ways, then their intuition and apprehension of norms may become dysfunctional.
+This tends to create abnormal psychology and can be provoked intentionally, but almost certainly requires social isolation.

 Your sense of intuition operates at a low-level of the subconscious.
 It is exposed to the conscious mind as a sense, but each individual's